-The previous Primary Holiday Area has been split into two smaller areas:
+The previous Primary Holiday Area at South Promenade, St Annes has been split into two smaller areas:

 - i.
 Designate from St Ives Hotel to Mode Hotel as one Holiday Area; and - ii.
 Designate from the Grand Hotel to the Carlton Hotel as one Holiday Area.